 - 12 flour tortillas

-Add the Canola oil to a large skillet over medium-high heat, and wait for the oil to reach between 350°-375°.
+- Add the oil to a large skillet over medium-high heat and wait for it to reach 350°-375°.
 In the meantime, assemble the flautas.

-Mix the shredded chicken and cheese in a large bowl together and set aside until ready to use.
+- Mix the shredded chicken and cheese in a large bowl and set aside until ready to use.

-Wrap a stack of 3-5 flour tortillas at a time in damp paper towel and place on a microwavable -safe plate.
-Microwave for 30 seconds to 1 minute intervals, just until the tortillas are soft and pliable.
+- Wrap a stack of 3-5 flour tortillas at a time in a damp paper towel and place them on a microwave-safe plate.
+Microwave in 30-second-to-1-minute intervals, just until the tortillas are soft and pliable.

-Add about 2 tablespoons of filling to each tortillas and roll tightly.
+- Add about 2 tablespoons of filling to each tortilla and roll tightly.
 Once you have 3-4 flautas assembled, begin adding them to the oil one at a time.

 Sources: The Spruce Eats | Is it a Flauta or Taquito?, Dallas Observer | On the Range: Flautas & Taquitos